Barebone's Parliament: The rise of conflict

 On 13 July, the assembly began debating tithes – which were objected to by many sects on the grounds that they were a remnant of Catholicism, that they supported a professional rather than voluntary clergy, and that their economic burden fell unequally.
-There was general consensus that tithes were objectionable, but little agreement about what mechanism for generating revenue should replace them.
+There was general agreement that tithes were objectionable, but little agreement about what mechanism for generating revenue should replace them.
 Debate within the assembly was quickly echoed by petitions from churches around the country.
 Another contentious issue the assembly debated during its early weeks was the trial of John Lilburne, which again did little to unite opinion.
 A third issue, reform of the legal system, again split the members, with Fifth Monarchists arguing that only laws contained in scripture should be reflected in the temporal legal system, while former members of the Rump's Hale Commission pushed for progressive reform.

 By early September, Cromwell was already said to have been growing frustrated with the assembly's in-fighting between different groups.
 A newswriter reported him saying to a confidant that he was "more troubled now with the fool than before now with the knave".
 He also wrote to his son-in-law Charles Fleetwood complaining that the members "being of different judgements, and of each sort most seeking to propagate their own, that spirit of kindness that is to them, is hardly accepted of any".
 Attendance also began to fall.
 Over one hundred members were present at most votes in July, dropping to an average turnout of 70 by October.
 Various bills inflamed conflict between the radical and moderate members – bills to abolish the Court of Chancery, regulate legal fees, and speed up settlement of cases in the Court of Admiralty all became bogged down in conflict.
 At this point, however, radical members were still mainly outnumbered in votes by moderate and conservative members.